Comprehension Test Questions and Answers Practice Question and Answer

 undefined

-Choose the word which is most nearly the SIMILAR in meaning to the word ‘disseminating’ printed in Bold & Underline as used in the passage.
+Choose the word which is similar in meaning as the word 'tabooed' used in the passage.

 • 1